mahmoudmohamedramadan/easy-model/SEARCH.md

 ### Soft Deletes

-You know that the result will not always include the soft-deleted records therefore, you can explicitly include these records using the `includeSoftDeleted` method:
+By default, the result excludes soft-deleted records.
+However, you can explicitly include them by using the `includeSoftDeleted` method:

 ```PHP
 /**